apache/submarine/docs/TestAndTroubleshooting.md

 $ kill -9 5007
 ```

-### Issue 5：YARN fails to start containers
+### Issue 5：Yarn failed to start containers

-If the number of GPUs required by an application is greater than the number of GPUs in the cluster, some container will not be created.
+if the number of GPUs required by applications is larger than the number of GPUs in the cluster, there would be some containers can't be created.